ncoghlan/misc/notes/python3/questions_and_answers.rst

 with implicit encoding at almost any location where an 8-bit string is needed but a Unicode string is provided.

-The reason this approach is problematic is that it means the traceback for an unexpected :exc:`UnicodeDecodeError` or :exc:`UnicodeEncodeError` in a large Python 2.x code base almost *never* points you to the code that is broken.
+One reason this approach is problematic is that it means the traceback for an unexpected :exc:`UnicodeDecodeError` or :exc:`UnicodeEncodeError` in a large Python 2.x code base almost *never* points you to the code that is broken.
 Instead, you have to trace the origins of the *data* in the failing